mautic/developer-documentation-new/docs/components/contacts.rst

           // To obtain the tracking ID, use getTrackingId();
           $trackingId = $this->contactTracker->getTrackingId();

-          // Set the currently tracked lead and generate tracking cookies
+          // Set the currently tracked Contact and generate tracking cookies
           $lead = new Lead();
           // ...
           $this->contactTracker->setTrackedContact($lead);

-          // Set a contact for system use purposes (i.e. events that use getCurrentLead()) but without generating tracking cookies
+          // Set a Contact for system use purposes (i.e. events that use getCurrentLead()) but without generating tracking cookies
           $this->contactTracker->setSystemContact($lead);
       }
   }